 How do I get started?

 Many Harvard undergraduates participate in life sciences research at one of Harvard’s campuses.
-If you are interested in research, the Life Sciences Undergraduate Research Advisor, Dr. Margaret Lynch, can help you navigate the process of finding a research group.
+If you are interested in research, the Life Sciences Undergraduate Research Advisor, Dr. Anna Babakhanyan, can help you navigate the process of finding a research group.
 She can help you:

 - define your research interests